Korean Chicken Wings

 4Combine the potato starch and Wondra in a large bowl.
 Remove 5 to 7 wings from the marinade and place them in the Wondra mixture.
 Toss to coat them with a thin layer.

 5Fry the chicken wings in the oil, adjusting the heat as needed to maintain a temperature of 350°F, until the wings are cooked through and golden brown, about 7 minutes.
 Remove to the prepared baking sheet to drain, about 3 minutes.
 Repeat, working in batches, with the remaining wings.
-Serve immediately with your favorite Korean-style wing sauce.
+Serve immediately with your favorite Korean-style wing sauce (see note).